dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/1-usage/index.md

 ### `entityAttributeSavedAs`

 DynamoDB-Toolbox tags your data via an internal and hidden [`entity`](../../3-entities/2-internal-attributes/index.md#entity) attribute.
-Any write command automatically sets its value to the corresponding `Entity`.
+Any write command automatically sets its value to the corresponding `Entity` name.

 To allow for appropriate formatting when fetching multiple items of the same `Table` in a single operation (like [Queries](../2-actions/2-query/index.md) or [Scans](../2-actions/1-scan/index.md)), **the key of this attribute must be the same accross all of its items**, so it must be set at the `Table` level.